elongstreet88/pyblock/README.md

 # Pyblock

 Expiramental block chain from scratch.
-Could be the worse one ever made.
+Could be the worst one ever made.